cloudmesh-community/book/chapters/cloud/datacenter.md

 ## Cloud Data Centers

-A *data center* is a facility that hosts the information technology related to servers and data serving a large number of customers. data centers evolved from the need to originally have large rooms as the original computers filled in the early days of the compute revolution filled rooms.
-Once multiple computers were added to such facilities super computer centers created for research purposes.
-With the introduction of the internet and offering services such as Web hosting large business oriented server rooms were created.
+A *data center* is a facility that hosts the information technology related to servers and data serving a large number of customers.
+Data centers evolved from the need to initially have large rooms as the original computers filled in the early days of the computer revolution filled rooms.
+Once multiple computers were added to such facilities supercomputer centers created for research purposes.
+With the introduction of the internet and offering services such as Web hosting large business-oriented server rooms were created.
 The need for increased facilities was even accelerated by the development of virtualization and servers being rented to customers in shared facilities.
-As the need of web hosting still is important but has been taken over by cloud data centers, the terms internet data center, and cloud data center are no longer used to distinguish it.
-Instead we use today just the term *data center*.
+As the need for web hosting still is essential but has been taken over by cloud data centers, the terms internet data center, and cloud data center are no longer used to distinguish it.
+Instead, we use today just the term *data center*.
 There may be still an important difference between research data centers offered in academia and industry that focus on providing computationally potent clusters focus